 Ogden, Utah 84401

-Free Shuttle - The vans will run between the Utah Transit Authority (UTA) bus stop at 25th and Jefferson Avenue to the front doors of both the Pleasant Valley Branch in Washington Terrace, and the Southwest Branch in Roy.
+FREE SHUTTLE AVAILABLE - The vans will run between the Utah Transit Authority (UTA) bus stop at 25th and Jefferson Avenue to the front doors of both the Pleasant Valley Branch in Washington Terrace, and the Southwest Branch in Roy.
 The vans will run throughout library hours of operation, including Sundays.
 The shuttles are being provided by UTA as a public service in support of the Main Library renovation.
 The free shuttle service will operate under UTA rider-rules; however, library employees will drive vehicles.
 Shuttle drivers will not be authorized to stop at locations other than Weber County libraries.

 Route 603 - Weber State University.